Fits Any Niche

 Your word is a lamp to my feet And a light to my path.- Psalm 119:105

 All scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness. - 2 Timothy 3:16-17

 As the editor responsible for all devotional content here at Crosswalk, one of the questions I'm asked most frequently by our beloved users goes something like this:

 "Your devotional offerings are great, but could you please include one for cousins of divorcees with sleeping disorders who have befriended agnostic vegetarians?
 Because that would be really great."

 Okay, that's an exaggeration (but only barely).
 And it's not like we dislike filling niches.
 We have devotionals for women, the workplace, weight loss and the list goes on.
-We're continually adding to the selection and have plans for a men's devotional, a children's devotional, a singles devotional, and more.
+We're continually adding to the selection and have plans for more.
 To an extent, we're at the mercy of what's well-written, theologically sound, recognizable, and most of all, available.

 Just study the Word, man.